fopina/quickcat/README.md

 heroku run ./quickcat categories "CATEGORY 1" "CATEGORY 2" "...."
 ```

 Now just share your herokuapp URL with the group!
+Make sure you update `quickcat/templates/index.html` with some description on the categories selection criteria to keep everyone in sync.

 Check out `https://YOURAPP.herokuapp.com/stats` to keep up to date with progress :)